D8-X/referral-system/README.md

 2) identify all codes that are issued by these addresses
 3) continue as the old query

-## ok: open-trader-rebate

-## ok: agency-rebate
-Now same as referral-rebate

-## ok: referral-rebate
-Queries how much rebate the referrer gets for the given token holding amount or with their agency -> referral not in referral_chain, based on token holdings -> referral as child in token_chain, find queue

-## ok: my-referral-codes

-## done: select-referral-code

-## done: refer
-as agency or broker (child in referral-chain or broker) we can add a new child. the child (refer to address) is not allowed to be already in the quueue This needs to be signed by the agency/broker and we need to check the signature -Edit?

-- done: upsert-referral-code
-Anyone can create a code.
-The parent is either a child in the referral_chain, or the broker

 ## Contracts
 Generate the ABI: